parislab-ucla/Onboarding/MD_bootcamp/1-Hoffman2_Cluster/1-Hoffman2-get-started.md

    4. Enter your user name (everything before @)
    5. Enter group password (reset password)
    6. Click Connect
-5. Now, you will be able to transfer files between your own local machine and Hoffman node, just drag them.
+5. Now, you will be able to transfer files between your own local machine and Hoffman node, just dragging them.

-## congratulations!
+## Congratulations!